davenquinn/Attitude-HiRISE-example/README.md

 pip install -r requirements.txt
 ```

-Finally, open the Jupyter notebook (you may need to separately install Jupyter
+Finally, open the Jupyter notebook file using
-or download Nteract if you don't already have them installed), and run all the
+`jupyter notebook Visualize-Results.ipynb` and run all the
 cells.
-You should see a visualization of the orientations.
+You should see an interactive visualization of the
+orientations.
+You can modify these and run other calculations
+on the results as desired.

 ## Modifying for new data